 Our modern laws in Ireland keep lawyers’ noses deep in legal texts for a lot of their time.
-In an ideal world, these laws exist to protect the average citizen from the perils of meeting criminals who want to roll them for their trainers or maim the bejapers out of them in some way.
+In an ideal world, these laws exist to protect the average citizen from the perils of meeting criminals who want to harm them.

 But where did these laws come from?
 Our modern laws are now a giant law stew based on a recipe of legal ingredients from European, local Irish and British extraction.
-But is had been spiced up with some canon law too, which has had its influence over the centuries.
+It has also been spiced up with some canon law too, which has had its influence over the centuries.

 The laws themselves inside the Brehon ideology are unique in Europe.
 Brehon law was a system which peddled the doctrine of the equality of man.
 This legal system was symptomatic of a society which can be seen as a deeply humane and highly cultured.
 In fact Ireland’s very unique and mind-bogglingly advanced system of law has only one comparison on earth in its complexity and its humanity.
 The Brehon law system is the second oldest recorded law system only after Sanskrit.